Skip to main content

 Want JNBS at your children’s school?

-You can find out more about how the scheme works, and if your school is on board, here.
-If you’d like to talk to us about running a JNBS branch at your children’s school, send us an email and we’ll be in touch.
+We're no longer running branches for JNBS, but if you'd like to talk to us about running one of our new JNBS workshops in your school, send us an email and we’ll be in touch.